Fields of beautiful Tyler Roses |

 The 91st Texas Rose Festival had its kickoff event on January 4, 2024, at the Willow Brook Country Club.
 The Winter Gala included the announcement of the festival's 2024 theme and introduction of members of the court.

-The Texas Rose Festival will next be held on October 17-20, 2024.
+The Texas Rose Festival was most recently held on October 17-20, 2024.

 The rose parade assembles at Front Street and Glenwood Boulevard, and then follows a route west on Front Street, through the East Texas State Fairgrounds and ends inside Rose Stadium.